baepli-jhcs/EXAGE/HACKING.md

 ### Dependency manager

-The above preset will make use of the conan dependency manager.
+The above preset will make use of the vcpkg dependency manager.

 ### Configure, build and test